Tim's Four Pillars of Early Stage Success

 3. Core Team: the right people

-If location is everything in real estate, the Founder and Team is everything in start-ups.
+If location is everything in real estate, the Founder / Team is everything in start-ups.

 “I would rather have an A-level Team with a C -level product, than a great product and a C-level team.”

 So what’s the perfect team?
 That’s the million dollar question.
-But there are certain things that a team cannot succeed without.
+There are certain things that a team cannot succeed without having in place.

 "Investors need to know you’re a rational individual, and that investing in you is a rational decision."

-- Find the right chemistry.
+Find the right chemistry.
 The most elusive, and maybe most important, quality of the right team is its chemistry.
-That’s the personality, intelligence, empathy, and problem-solving skills of the individuals - the little spark that makes us work well together.
+That’s the personality, intelligence, empathy, and problem-solving skills of the individuals - the little spark that allows us to work well together.